cheqd/cheqd-node/architecture/adr-list/adr-002-cheqd-did-method.md

 - **`metadata`**: Dictionary with additional metadata fields.
 Empty for now.
 This fields provides extensibility in the future, e.g., it can contain `protocolVersion` or other relevant metadata associated with a request.
   - **`versionId`**: acceptable only for DIDDoc updating.

-## List of transactions and details
+## Identity transactions for cheqd DID method

 ### `DID` transactions